ob-ivan/dropbox-proxy/README.md

 $codeDir = <path/to/private_folder>;
 require_once $codeDir . '/bootstrap.php';
 $app = new Ob_Ivan\DropboxProxy\Application\WebApplication([
+    'docroot'                   => __DIR__,
     'config.path'               => $codeDir . '/config.json',
-    'docroot'       => __DIR__,
+    'dropbox.auth_info.json'    => $codeDir . '/dropbox.json',
 ]);
 $app->run();
 ```

+You'll need to create two files mentioned in the above code block.
+`dropbox.json` must contain the app key and secret which you
+can receive on the Dropbox site when you register an app.
+Go to https://www.dropbox.com/developers/apps if you don't have one.

-You'll need the `config.json` file mentioned above.
-It may contain
+You will also need the `config.json` file.
+It may contain an empty
-an empty object at first, and that's enough for your proxy to run.
+object at first, and that's enough for your proxy to run.
 But as it knows nothing about your account or your dropbox folder,
 you'll have to generate an access token and put it into `config.json`.